Sreeram-Ramesh/shakti-sdk/software/examples/uart_applns/lora_transmit/Readme.md

     - [Address]0~65535, When the [Address] is 0, it will    send data to all address (From 0 to 65535.)<br>
     - [Payload_Length] Maximum 240bytes<br>
     - [Data] ASCII Format

-## The work mechanism of the LORA receive
-Set the address to the LORA mode for transmit address to 0
- * AT+ADDRESS = 0  ==> response +OK

-To receive the message or data you just have to read the value from the LORA